irods/irods_rule_engine_plugin_python/README.md

 }
 ```

 Adding the Python Rule Engine Plugin stanza above the default "irods_rule_engine_plugin-irods_rule_language" stanza will allow any defined Python rules to take precedence over any similarly named rules in the iRODS Rule Language.
+Placing the "irods_rule_engine_plugin-python-instance" stanza before the "irods_rule_engine_plugin-cpp_default_policy-instance" stanza will ensure that any default C++ policies will not cancel out any similarly named Python rules.

 As soon as the stanza is inserted, the iRODS server expects a Python source code module to exist at the path `/etc/irods/core.py`.
 Once imported by the iRODS server and successfully compiled to a Python byte-code file bearing the ".pyc" extension, any functions in the module will be callable as rules as long as they conform to a calling convention
 ```